MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 > Same as the above + the TGW data processing charge.

-> At $0.02 [per GB data processed](https://aws.amazon.com/transit-gateway/pricing/), that is only 20 bucks a month more per TB of data!
+> At $0.02 [per GB data processed](https://aws.amazon.com/transit-gateway/pricing/), that is only 20 bucks per TB of data!

+> In conclusion, you'd need to be sending more than 303.67 TB for centralized egress to cost more.

 ### Why is VPC peering not a straightforward option?